OsmAnd-Rendering/Motorcycle/installation_EN.md

 choose it<br>

 ## if OsmAnd has already opened
+go to next step

+# For a complete first-time installation
 in the next window check the 2 boxes on the right<br>

 ![first_install](https://user-images.githubusercontent.com/83398215/182154351-9bb8b337-4d75-4c77-a511-f77afb36fd7d.png)<br>